scg-unibe-ch/ese2016-team2/README.md

 Additional information about our actual steps you can find under the following link, which passes you to Trello, a web-based project management application: https://trello.com/b/JKtlB6xA

 jsdoc can be found here (it's rather a showoff... yolo.).
-Naw, we always wanted to try ou jsdoc.: http://shtill.com/ese2016_jsdoc/
+Naw, we always wanted to try out jsdoc.: http://shtill.com/ese2016_jsdoc/